-in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
-This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The records uncommon ned in this el.
-This will trads given 1991-2005 ssion of the the records uating to 28 tetrads (as compared with 21 tetrads in Philp, 2010) and for 2010-17 show a total of 31 monads equating to 28 tetrads (as compared with 21 tetrads in Philp, 2010) and so have already exceeded the coverage found for the county in 1991-2005.
+Kent Field Club).
+The records for 2010-18 show a total of 34 monads equating to 29 tetrads (as compared with 21 tetrads in Philp, 2010) and so have already exceeded the coverage found for the county in 1991-2005.
 However, whilst the broad distribution is similar, the individual sites are often different, not just in relation to the 1991-2005 distribution, but also in relation to that for 1971-80 (which gave many more records for the Seasalter area and south west Kent).
 This is surprising for a species which might be regarded as growing in habitats with historic continuity, rather than acting as a colonist.